 Some dogs may feel tired and sore after they receive their vaccinations.
 Plenty of rest and relaxation should have them feeling better within 24-72 hours of the inoculation.
 Complications are rare, but if you notice any swelling, hives, vomiting, diarrhea, or difficulty breathing, contact your vet immediately.

-Vaccinating Your Dog in Gilbert, Arizona
+Annual Dog Vaccinations in Gilbert, Arizona

 Whether your dog needs their first puppy vaccinations or their annual booster shots, we’re here to help.
 Maricopa County requires certain vaccinations for your dog, and we’re happy to answer any questions you may have about vaccinations and which ones your pet needs.
 The highly educated and loving staff at East Valley Animal Hospital can help you keep your dog safe and healthy for years to come.
 To protect your pet, schedule an appointment with our veterinarians today.